Compiler-First State Space Duality and Portable $O(1)$ Autoregressive Caching for Inference: Limitations

-\textbf{No downstream task evaluation.} Correctness is verified at the hidden-state, logit, and token-sequence level; perplexity and task accuracy are not independently evaluated.

-\textbf{Irregular and data-dependent operations.} Operations with data-dependent memory access (e.g., gather/scatter over runtime indices), warp-level synchronisation (e.g., custom intra-warp reductions), or data-dependent control flow (e.g., early exit on convergence) exploit hardware features that no current compiler exposes through standard primitives.
-SSD avoids all of these, but other SSM variants or attention mechanisms may not.
+\textbf{Fixed chunk size.} All experiments use $L = 256$, the default of \citet{dao2024transformers}.
+Chunk size is a tuning variable orthogonal to the compiler-first pattern; its interaction with hardware tiling is unmeasured here.

+\textbf{Inference batch policies.} Inference numbers are reported at fixed batch sizes.
+Continuous batching and dynamic memory paging~\citep{kwon2023pagedattention} are scheduling concerns not implemented here; the cache primitive is compatible with such schedulers.

+\textbf{Training regime.} The implementation targets inference and trains at numerical parity, but the reduced L40S comparison is favourable only for small models and short horizons.
+Forward$+$backward time is up to $2.8\times$ lower than the Triton reference at the $130$M, $512$-token point, and the advantage shrinks as model size and sequence length grow.
+Many time-series~\citep{rangapuram2018deepstate, wang2024smamba}, control, and scientific sequence workloads use sub-$100$M models, below the smallest checkpoint measured here.
+At larger scale, the relationship crosses over.
+Beyond roughly $780$M parameters or $2048$ tokens the JAX step is several times slower, and the $1.3$B (sequence length $\ge 4096$) and $2.7$B models exceed L40S memory under the JAX path.
+Matching the Triton reference at LLM scale would require kernel-level work, such as a custom Pallas or Triton fused backward, outside the compiler-first path evaluated here.

+\textbf{Compiler-hostile primitives.} Data-dependent memory access (gather and scatter over runtime indices), warp-level synchronisation, and data-dependent control flow are not exposed through the standard JAX primitive set.
+SSD does not require any of them.
+Architectures that do require them do not satisfy the structural conditions analyzed here.

-\textbf{Compiler maturity as a dependency.} The approach transfers to any compiler with the capabilities described in Section~\ref{sec:prerequisites}, but an XLA backend for a new hardware target may not immediately match the fusion and tiling quality of the mature TPU and GPU backends.
+\textbf{Compiler maturity.} A newly bootstrapped XLA backend may not immediately match the fusion and tiling quality of the mature TPU and GPU backends; the numbers reported here should not be extrapolated to early-stage backends without measurement.

+\textbf{Compilation cost.} The compiler-first path trades one-time XLA compilation for hardware portability.
+At the $2.7$B scale the decode path takes $43$~seconds to compile at sequence length $4096$, which dominates iterative-research wall-clock and is amortised only across many inference calls.